DIFFERENT TYPES OF CONCENTRATES

 - BUTANE EXTRACTION

-BHO is one of the most popular extraction methods due to its great versatility and power.
+BHO is one of the most popular extraction methods due to its incredible versatility and power.
 With it, you can prepare shatter, wax, budder, and honeycomb.
 BHO is mighty and can reach concentrations of up to 90%.

 Chemical solvents like BHO is made by putting active compound like cannabis flowers in a container with some kind of mesh or filter at one end, through which the buds cannot pass.
 Butane is then introduced into the container, which passes through the mesh, carrying cannabinoids and terpenes.
 Butane is an apolar hydrocarbon, so it is ideal for picking up apolar cannabinoids and terpenes, leaving behind polar molecules such as chlorophyll.
 After filtration, the solution is placed in a vacuum oven to allow the butane to evaporate through a process known as purging.